What do we know about ‘severe and multiple disadvantage’?

 Organisational setup is not a concern, as long as we can resource the work openly (and legally). you don’t have to be a registered charity, for example.
 Contracts are possible as well as grants.

-The deadline for initial expressions of interest is the end of January 2021.
-We don’t want this to be the last chance to get involved like this, and the level and nature of initial interest will help to inform how much we budget to develop this work further in the next financial year.
+The deadline for initial expressions of interest was the end of January 2021.
+The first group of partnerships, as well as the level and nature of interest in the first funding call, will help to inform how much we budget to develop this work further in the next financial year.
 Again, this is a process we are keen to devolve and distribute with partners rather than retaining entirely within Lankelly Chase.

 If you have any questions feel free to email email@example.com.